LuiseRauer/MicrobIEM/README.md

 <img src="MicrobIEM/man/04_Metafile.png"/>

-Typical negative controls are pipeline negative controls (here: NEG2), which gather contaminants over the complete data generation pipeline, and PCR controls (here: NEG1), which are added prior to the PCR amplification [(Hornung, Zwittink, and Kuiper 2019)](#references).
+Typical negative controls are pipeline negative controls (here: NEG2), which gather contaminants over the complete data generation pipeline, and PCR controls (here: NEG1), which are added before the PCR amplification [(Hornung, Zwittink, and Kuiper 2019)](#references).

 #### Input from QIIME2 and taxonomy file
 MicrobIEM also offers the possibility to upload files from QIIME2.
 Therefore, MicrobIEM requires a feature file and a taxonomy file in .qza format, as provided by QIIME2.
 The metafile still needs to be prepared by the user in the format described above.